endurodave/DelegateMQ/docs/DETAILS.md

 ## Examples Setup

 Some remote delegate example projects have external library dependencies.
 Follow the setup instructions below to build and run any sample project.
+Not all external libraries are required, as it depended on the example executed.

 1. Install [vcpkg](https://github.com/microsoft/vcpkg).
 2. Install [Boost](https://www.boost.org/) using vcpkg.
 DelegateMQ does not use Boost, but some external libraries below require.<br>